alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 ```

 Instead of prompting for the passphrase, the passphrase can be supplied in the command line through STDIN of openssl.
-The passphrase used to encrypt the created key is the word *secret*.
+The passphrase used to encrypt the created key above is the word *secret*.

-This may not be a good idea to use in practice because the passphrase is displayed in clear text.
+This command may not be a good idea to use in practice because the passphrase is displayed in clear text.
-This is just an illustration because the STDIN can still be used in a secured way and doesn't need to display in clear text.
+But this is just a demonstration because even with STDIN, you can still supply the passphrase in a secured way
+and will not display to the screen or appear in the command in clear text.

-For example, you can get the passphrase from a file and then pass its contents to the STDIN of the openssl command.
+For example, you can get the passphrase from a file and then pass the contents to the STDIN of the openssl command.

 ```
 $ cat ~/.ssh/passphrase.txt | openssl genrsa -aes256 -passout stdin 2048
 ```

-Instead of a file, you can use a command or application that will derive the passphrase or retrieve it from a secured source.
+Instead of a file, you can use a command or application to derive the passphrase or retrieve it from a secured source.

 ```
 $ getpassphrase | openssl genrsa -aes256 -passout stdin 2048